Slots reviews:

 • 7 – 9 points: No third card, bank stands or has a natural

-• 6 points: only the player’s third card was a 6 or 7
+• 6 points: only if the player’s third card was a 6 or 7

-• 3 points: if Punto’s third card was not an 8.
+• 3 points: if the players third card was not an 8.

-• 0 – 2 points: Banco always gets a third card.
+• 0 – 2 points: Banker always gets a third card.

 Main and Side Bets

-Below you’ll find an overview of the core wagers (main bets) in Baccarat – namely bets on Player (Punto), Banker (Banco), or Tie (Égalité) – followed by popular side bets.
-Most side bets aren’t offered everywhere, but they can spice up your gameplay.
+Below you’ll find an overview of the main bets in Baccarat – Player (Punto), Banker (Banco), or Tie (Égalité) – followed by popular side bets.
+Not every casino offers side bets, but they can spice up your gameplay when they do.

 Main Bets